SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 - The journey to Shanghai took many hours, but it was an unforgettable experience.
 - On the train, they met a Chinese professor who spoke English.
 - Harry loves to travel and he has traveled to many countries.
+- The people they met were very nice, but most of them didn't speak English.
+- By then they will have been in the park for nearly 5 hours.

 # Festival
 - New Year's Day